Why is ARKit better than the alternatives?

 Vuforia is pretty much the same again, but it’s hardware independent.

-All the above use the same VIO system (Tango & ARKit even use the same code base originally developed by FlyBy!).
+All the above use the same VIO system (Tango & ARKit even use the same code base originally developed by FlyBy!
+Update Sep 2017: Google got back to me & confirmed that although the FlyBy VIO code was licenced by Google for use in the first version of Tango, there is no FlyBy code remaining in the product today).
 Neither Hololens or Tango use the Depth Camera for tracking (though I believe they are starting to integrate it to assist in some corner cases).
 So why is ARKit so good?

 The answer is that ARKit isn’t really any better than Hololens (I’d even argue that Hololens’ tracker is the best on the market) but Hololens hardware isn’t widely available.
 Microsoft could have shipped the Hololens tracker in a Windows smartphone, but I believe they chose not to for commercial reasons (ie it would have added a fair bit of cost & time to calibrate the sensors for a phone that would sell in low volumes, and a MSFT version of ARKit would not by itself convince developers to switch from IOS/Android)